 - Twitter: Photos, videos, links to content, text posts, GIFs

 - LinkedIn: Text posts, photos, videos, links to content, polls

 To get the most out of your social media, post content often.
 The exact frequency will depend upon your platform and your audience, so it may take some experimenting to figure out what works best for your business.
 Social media is a great place for you to build brand awareness and reach new people who haven’t discovered your business yet.

 By building a presence on social media, you’ll help your small business connect with people most interested in your products or services and deliver valuable information that gets them to engage with your company.

 6. Run social media ads to reach interested leads that haven’t discovered you yet

-One of the most effective online marketing strategies for small business is social media advertising.
+One of the most effective online marketing strategies for small businesses is social media advertising.
 Social media ads appear in targeted users’ newsfeeds.
-These posts appear like an organic post that a user would see in their feed.
+These posts appear like organic posts that a user would see in their feed.